unixxcorn/network-witch/README.md

 # network-witch
-Network performance masurement tools for SDN with GUI and Simulator
+Network performance measurement tool for SDN with GUI and Simulator.